sstone/amqp-client/README.md

 Please note that the Akka dependency is now in the "provided" scope which means that you'll have to define it explicitly in your maven/sbt projects.

-The latest snapshot (development) version is 1.3-SNAPSHOT, the latest released version is 1.2, the latest milestone is 1.3-ML3
+The latest snapshot (development) version is 1.3-SNAPSHOT, the latest released version is 1.2, the latest milestone is 1.3-ML4 (available on maven central)

 * amqp-client 1.0 is compatible with Scala 2.9.2 and Akka 2.0.3
 * amqp-client 1.1 is compatible with Scala 2.9.2 and Akka 2.0.5
 * amqp-client 1.1 is compatible with Scala 2.10.0 and Akka 2.1.0
 * amqp-client 1.2 is compatible with Scala 2.10 and Akka 2.1
-* amqp-client 1.3 targets Scala 2.10 and Akka 2.2
+* amqp-client 1.3 is compatible with Scala 2.10 and Akka 2.2

-Support for Akka 2.2.0 is in progress (see [issue #18](https://github.com/sstone/amqp-client/issues/18))

 ## Library design